elisa-tech/tsc/development-process/stable-maintenance/regression-analysis/README.md

 Output is a CSV database that lists all commits in the specified revision range in chronological order by commit time.
 For each commit, the CSV database includes fields such as: Commit_datetime, Commit_hexsha, and Commit_tag that specify the commit time, hexsha, and tag respectively.
 Fields such as Badfix_hexsha, Badfix_datetime, and Badfix_tag refer to regression (or badfix) that was fixed by the commit specified in Commit_hexsha field on the same row.
 That is, if Badfix_hexsha is not empty, it refers to regression commit that was fixed by Commit_hexsha.
 Otherwise, the associated Commit_hexsha is not a fix to an earlier regression.
 In general all fields with prefix "Badfix_" refer to the regression, whereas, all fields with prefix "Commit_" refer to a potential fix.

 ## Visualizing Regressions
-[badfixplot.py](badfixplot.py) takes the CSV database output by [badfixstats.py](badfixstats.py) and visualizes the regressions in interactive html charts:
+[badfixplot.py](badfixplot.py) takes the CSV database output by [badfixstats.py](badfixstats.py) and visualizes the commits and regressions in interactive html charts:
 ```
 $ ./badfixplot.py linux-stable_v4.19-v4.19.74.csv
 ```
-Output is a set of html files that visualize the regressions.
+Output is a set of html files that visualize the commits and regressions from the specified database.

 ## Merging Commits Between Branches
 [badfixcommon.py](badfixcommon.py) generates output that describes the overlap between two branches given two CSV database files as input.
 Script determines the overlaps based on upstream references on each line in the input CSV files.